 Second, plans must focus on driving engagement and utilization of transparency and guidance solutions.
 Granting access is not enough.
 While many people have been trained to start at their insurer’s website to see if their doctor is in network, a much smaller group utilizes powerful tools such as treatment cost estimators and personalized out-of-pocket estimates.
 Health plans need to not just talk about “consumerism” but behave like a consumer company and market the tools they have available for members accordingly.
 Tactics don’t have to be complicated.
 Something as simple as a dedicated email promotion works very well.
 For one of our clients, an email promoting their solution drove a 2073% increase in searches on their site in a single day.
 What’s more, there was an increase of more than 140% over the ensuing three-month period.
 Combine email with SMS and direct mail, and the effect is compounded further.
 Marketing works to drive engagement and plans have an opportunity to drive engagement and value with their members.

-In this year’s survey, we saw that 60% of respondents are aware of transparency tools offered by their health plan, this is a 15% increase over our 2019 survey.
+In this year’s consumer benchmark survey, we saw that 60% of respondents are aware of transparency tools offered by their health plan, this is a 15% increase over our 2019 survey.
 Furthermore, we found that of that 60% who are aware of tools, 71% had actually used at least one of them in the past 12 months.
 Both of these data points reveal big steps in the right direction, but we’re not there yet.
 The next steps need to be increasing awareness among members even further to close that 40% gap and focusing on moving those ‘aware’ members toward regular as-needed use of all the tools they have available to take control their health care.